eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/configuration.rst

 Maximum array size
 ------------------

-There is a typical use case where an image is trying to be displayed as a time series of integers.
+In some use cases, an image could be tried to display as a time series of many integer values, which could make the application unresponsive when working with big images.
 Due to very big amount of values, this could make the application highly unresponsive.
-In order to avoid so, there is a maximum size of arrays, set in this section.
+In order to avoid this, an array size limit can be set in this section.
-There are two possibilities to follow when a data with an array bigger than that value is found:
+When array data is bigger than this limit, two options can be chosen:

 * :code:`discard`: this data will be discarded.
 * :code:`clamp`: there will only be shown the first *N* values of the array, being *N* the maximum array size.